 What are the symptoms of cubital tunnel syndrome?

-The following are the most common symptoms of cubital tunnel syndrome.
-However, each individual may experience symptoms differently.
-Symptoms may include:
+The following are the most common symptoms of cubital tunnel syndrome:

-The symptoms of cubital tunnel syndrome may resemble other medical conditions or problems, including medial epicondylitis (golfer's elbow).
-Always consult your doctor for a diagnosis.
+The symptoms of cubital tunnel syndrome may seem like other health conditions or problems,

 How is cubital tunnel syndrome diagnosed?